bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ### DBeaver

-DBeaver's initial release came in 2010, and [scored a $6M seed round](https://techcrunch.com/2023/04/11/dbeaver-takes-6m-seed-investment-to-build-on-growing-popularity/) this past April.
-This open-source SQL client supports a whole range of databases (SQL, NoSQL, and cloud DBs), and keeps up with the latest trends in the AI realm by incorporating OpenAI's GPT-capabilities, allowing natural language to be converted into SQL.
+DBeaver's initial release came in 2010, this open-source SQL client supports a whole range of databases (SQL, NoSQL, and cloud DBs), and keeps up with the latest trends in the AI realm by incorporating OpenAI's GPT-capabilities, allowing natural language to be converted into SQL.

 ![_](/content/blog/database-schema-change-tool-evolution/dbeaver.webp)

 ### Navicat

 Navicat was first released back in 2001.
 It only supported MySQL back then, but later added more databases.
 Although Navicat's UI looks a bit outdated, it has complete functionality and provides a smooth overall experience when operating databases.
-However, you [might want to think twice before commiting to Navicat](/blog/stop-using-navicat/).

 ![_](/content/blog/database-schema-change-tool-evolution/navicat.webp)

+GUI based SQL client is a good complementary to CLI based sql client.
+Fundamentally, they work in the same way.
+You connect to the database, and execute some SQL.
+Quick and convenient, on the flip side, lack of control, both in terms of database change management and data security.
+This [post](/blog/stop-using-navicat/) goes into more details using Navicat as an example.

 ## GitOps / Database-as-Code

-To better manage and source control database schema changes, many tools have introduced the code change process into database changes, known as Database-as-Code.
+To better manage and source control database schema changes, several tools have introduced the code change process into database changes, known as Database-as-Code.

 ### Liquibase